NetApp/harvest/docs/ontap-metrics.md

 | ZAPI | `quota-report-iter` | `files-used-pct-soft-file-limit` | conf/zapi/cdot/9.8.0/qtree.yaml |

-### quota_soft_file_limit
+### quota_soft_disk_limit

-The number of files the target would have to exceed before a message is logged and an SNMP trap is generated.
+soft disk space limit, in kilobytes, for the quota target.
 The value is -1 if the limit is unlimited.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|